5 Tricks To Get An Uncooperative Toddler Into Their Car Seat

 Car seats will begin to seem way less of a hassle to your kid if there’s something to look forward to (or backwards to, actually).
 Consider having a special car snack that they only get while in transit.
 Or have car-specific toys that they enjoy (as long as they aren’t sharp or heavy).

 You can even make yourself part of the fun.
 Maybe you have a fun ritual at red lights.
 Or you talk like a pirate for the entire ride.
-Maybe you sing along with Dora at the top of your lungs.
-Don’t worry.
-This will not cause them to literally die of embarrassment for another 11 years or so.
+Have fun with it.

 The Broken Car Trick